Switching Estate Agent

-Speak to your current agents, they will want your property to sell as much as you do.
+Speak to your current Agents, they will want your property to sell as much as you do.
 After all, they often get a commission from the completion of the sale.
 It is always worth telling them about the issues you have at the moment and seeing if there is anything that can be done to correct these.
-It may be that your agent is able to help and you don’t need to switch to a new estate agent.
+It may be that your Agent is able to help and you don’t need to switch to a new Estate Agent.

-After you have raised these issues and if you feel as though they weren’t handled in the correct manner then make sure you use these issues to help you choose a better agent next time.
+After you have raised these issues and if you feel as though they weren’t handled in the correct manner, then make sure you use these issues to help you choose a better Agent next time.
 The last thing you want to do is go through the whole process again.

-The majority of agents, whether they have a tie in period or not, should be given a notice period.
-This gives your agent the opportunity to exhaust all current leads and have one last push to get your property sold.
-Make sure that you are aware of when this notice period ends so you can get things in place with a new agent.
+The majority of Agents, whether they have a tie in period or not, should be given a notice period.
+This gives your Agent the opportunity to exhaust all current leads and have one last push to get your property sold.
+Make sure that you are aware of when this notice period ends so you can get things in place with a new Agent.

-You must be aware that if you’re in a sole agency contract with your agent (your contract will tell you this) then you can’t allow another agent to start selling your property until the old agent has ceased all marketing in accordance with your notice period.
+You must be aware that if you’re in a sole agency contract with your Agent (your contract will tell you this) then you can’t allow another Agent to start selling your property until the old Agent has ceased all marketing in accordance with your notice period.

-Choose A New Agent
+Choosing A New Agent

 This is one of the most important steps.
-You don’t want to rush into working with a new agent until you are completely sure that they are the best company for you and your property.
-Take your time to do your research and look into both high street agents and online or modern agents before you make your final decision.
+You don’t want to rush into working with a new Agent until you are completely sure that they are the best company for you and your property.
+Take your time to do your research and look into both high street Agents and online or modern Agents before you make your final decision.

-Speak to any potential agents about the experience you have had previously and make sure that they have a solution to the issues you faced before.
+Speak to any potential Agents about the experience you have had previously and make sure that they have a solution to the issues you faced before.
 Ensure that you are clear about your goals and don’t settle if you don’t feel 100% happy.

-Switching Estate Agents
+Switching Estate Agents Made Easy

-If you aren’t satisfied with your existing agent and would like to find out more about selling your house with Moovingo estate agent, contact us now or book a free property valuation now.
+If you aren’t satisfied with your existing Agent and would like to find out more about selling your house with Moovingo Estate Agent, contact us now on 01 516 9999, or book a free property valuation now.
 Our experienced team will be able to answer any questions that you have about selling a house successfully and we will ensure that you have all of the additional information that you require.